citra-emu/citra-web/site/content/entry/citra-progress-report-2017-august.md

 higher resolution rendering.
 But there is one thing on which the OpenGL backend falls flat on its face; accuracy.

-Fortunately, [wwylele](https://github.com/wwylele) revived the software renderer (inspired by an attempt by [Subv](https://github.com/Subv) made prior), adding all of the features the hardware renderer had recieved over the years.
+But, [wwylele](https://github.com/wwylele) has just revived the software renderer (inspired by an attempt by [Subv](https://github.com/Subv) made prior), adding all of the features the hardware renderer had recieved over the years.
 In fact, every addition to the hardware renderer has been given an equivalent in software: